 Municipal Bonusing Update: Supreme Court denies leave to appeal in Vincorp Financial Ltd. v.
 Oxford (County), 2014 ONCA 876 (CanLII)

 The Supreme Court of Canada has denied leave to appeal in the case of Vincorp Financial Ltd. v.
 Oxford (County), 2014 ONCA 876 (CanLII) (“Vincorp”).
-Notwithstanding the case has now been looked at by the highest court, the law around municipal bonusing is not a whole lot clearer today than it was back when we wrote our previous blog post on the lower court decision in November 2014.
+Notwithstanding the case has now been looked at by the highest court, the law around municipal bonusing is not a whole lot clearer today than it was back when we wrote our previous article on the lower court decision in November 2014.

 As reviewed in that earlier blog post, the lower court in Vincorp decided that for an advantage conferred on a commercial entity to constitute a “bonus” within the meaning of s.
 106 of the Municipal Act, 2001 there must be an “obvious undue advantage”.
 The lower court found that there was no such advantage on the facts, but unfortunately provided little guidance on how distinctions between “obvious undue advantages” and “merited advantages” should be made.